 Use Payment Soundboxes Wisely

 Soundboxes are useful, but they are not foolproof.
-There have been cases where merchants trusted the chime without checking their app and lost money to fake online payment attempts.
+There have been cases where merchants trusted the Chime without checking their app and lost money to fake online payment attempts.
 Use sound notifications as an alert, not as final proof.

 Communicate Clearly with Customers

 Polite but firm communication reduces conflict.
-A short line such as, “We release the product only after the payment shows in our account,” makes your process transparent.
+A short line, such as “We release the product only after the payment shows in our account,” makes your process transparent.
 Most genuine customers respect this rule.

 Keep Records of Transactions